 You’ll improve your understanding of your customers, including how they favor your overall brand.
 This will give you a better chance to avoid a crisis or controversy by catching it in its early stages before it has a chance to get out of control.

-If you’re just starting out, you can probably get away with simply setting up TalkWalker Alerts for your brand (it's free, and better than Google Alerts).
+If you’re just starting out, you can probably get away with simply setting up TalkWalker Alerts for your brand (it's free and better than Google Alerts).
 All you have to do is type in the keyword you’d like to receive notifications for and select a few options regarding frequency and region.
 Then you’ll receive emails that keep you up-to-date on the search results for your keyword.
-If you would like additional insights and functionality, consider using paid tools like SEMRush, Ahrefs, or Mention.
+If you want additional insights and functionality, consider using paid tools like SEMRush, Ahrefs, or Mention.